-Lucila joined BCIS in 2014 and has been part of the Early Childhood Center since it was open.
-She has enjoyed seeing the fantastic journey and development our ECC has gone through the past few years and looks forward to continuing to provide a safe, playful, and loving environment for children at BCIS.
+Lucila joined BCIS in 2014 and she was one of the founding teachers of the Early Childhood Center.
+She has enjoyed seeing the fantastic journey and development our ECC has gone through the past few years and looks forward to continuing to provide a safe, playful, and loving environment for all children at BCIS.

 Yooah, born in Seoul, Korea, grew up in New York City and Montreal, Canada.
 She majored in Social Sciences at Marianopolis College and earned her undergraduate degree at McGill University in K-6 Elementary Education.
 As a multicultural family, they’ve always wanted to move internationally.
 So, after teaching in Canada for a few years, she made her way over to Beijing in 2008 with her husband, Dave Nguyen, who works in the Secondary School.
 They were lucky to have two daughters, Sidney and Avery, both born and raised in China.